 8740 CHROME MOLY

 This is a premium steel that is processed to deliver superior strength and fatigue properties.
-L19 is a very high strength material compared to 8740 and ARP2000 and is capable of delivering a clamp load at 260,000 psi.
+L19 is a very high-strength material compared to 8740 and ARP2000 and is capable of delivering a clamp load at 260,000 psi.
 It is primarily used in short track and drag racing applications where inertia loads exceed the clamping capability of ARP2000.
-Like most high strength, quench and temper steels – L19 requires special care to avoid hydrogen embrittlement.
+Like most high-strength, quench and temper steels – L19 requires special care to avoid hydrogen embrittlement.
 This material is easily contaminated and subjected to stress corrosion.
 It must be kept well-oiled and not exposed to moisture.

 With a typical tensile strength of 290,000-310,000 psi, Aermet is a new martensitic super-alloy that is stronger and less expensive than the super-alloy austenitic materials that follow.
-Because it is capable of achieving incredibly high clamping loads, it is ideal for short but extreme environments like top fuel, funny car and some short track applications.
-Although Aermet is a maraging steel that is far superior to other high strength steels in its resistance to stress corrosion, it must be kept well-oiled and not exposed to moisture.
+Because it is capable of achieving incredibly high clamping loads, it is ideal for short but extreme environments like top fuel, funny car and some short-track applications.
+Although Aermet is a maraging steel that is far superior to other high-strength steels in its resistance to stress corrosion, it must be kept well-oiled and not exposed to moisture.

-A nickel-based material that is in the high temperature, super-alloy class, it is found to be equally suitable in lower temperature applications.
+A nickel-based material that is in the high-temperature, super-alloy class, it is found to be equally suitable in lower temperature applications.
 This material delivers tensile strengths in the 210,000- 230,000 psi range and exhibits improved fatigue properties.
 Best of all, Inconel 718 is completely immune to hydrogen embrittlement and corrosion.

-While similar to Inconel 718, these super-alloys are found in many jet engine and aerospace applications where heat and stress attack the life of critical components.
+While similar to Inconel 718, these super-alloys are found in many jet engines and aerospace applications where heat and stress attack the life of critical components.
 The high cobalt content of this alloy, while expensive, delivers a material with superior fatigue characteristics and typically tensile strength in the 260,000-280,000 psi range.
 The immunity to hydrogen embrittlement and corrosion of these materials is a significant design consideration.
 These materials are primarily used in connecting rods where extremely high loads, high RPM and endurance are important factors – Formula 1, NASCAR and IRL applications.